Blog post

 An event is something that occurs at the initiation of a process, during a process, or at the end of a process.
 Thus, depending on when, how, and why an event occurs, there are different BPMN elements a diagram modeler can use, some of which are:

-event elements bpmn 2.0 standard
+BPMN event elements

 Gateway Elements